 Testing three new drugs in children with DIPG brain tumours, with drugs selected according to tumour subtype.

-Dr Darren Hargrave and his team at Great Ormond Street Hospital hope to identify new drugs which will improve survival and quality of life for children affected by DIPG brain tumours.
-All patients participating in this clinical trial could benefit due to it's new, flexible design in which three drugs are tested at once.
+Dr Darren Hargrave and his team at Great Ormond Street Hospital hope to identify new drugs which will improve survival and quality of life for children affected by DIPG.
+To accomplish this aim, Dr Hargrave and his team will lead an adaptive clinical trial called Biological Medicine for Diffuse Intrinsic Pontine Glioma (DIPG) Eradication (BIOMEDE).